Payment Terms (July 2023 Version)

 22. Contesting Chargebacks

 Pursuant to the SaaS Terms you agree that you will assist Square International when requested, at your expense, to investigate any of your transactions processed through the Payment Services.
 If a Chargeback is contested successfully, we will release the corresponding reserved funds to your Square Account.
-If a Chargeback dispute is not resolved in your favour by the Network or issuing bank or you choose not to contest the Chargeback, we may recover from you the Chargeback amount and any associated fees.
+If a Chargeback dispute is not resolved in your favour by the Network or issuing bank or you choose not to contest the Chargeback, we shall recover from you the Chargeback amount and any associated fees.
 You acknowledge that your failure to assist Square International in a timely manner when investigating a transaction, including providing necessary documentation within fifteen (15) days of a request, may result in an irreversible Chargeback.
-You understand that you have no right to bill and/or otherwise collect from any customer for any purchase or payment made unless we have exercised our Chargeback services and you otherwise have the legal right to do so.
+You understand that you have no right to bill and/or otherwise collect from any customer for any purchase or payment made that is subject to a Chargeback dispute unless we have exercised our Chargeback services and you otherwise have the legal right to do so.

 Compliance with Network Rules and Laws